 “I turned 50 recently and I’m grateful to still enjoy outdoor activities that I picked up in my youth.
 Following are lessons I’ve learned over the years.
-This installment, the second of five, focuses on climbing.”When the bear wandered by my camp, I grabbed my camera and shot pictures like mad.
+This installment, the fourth of five, focuses on backpacking tips.”When the bear wandered by my camp, I grabbed my camera and shot pictures like mad.
 Unwisely, I followed the bruin, which snarled and bluffed a charge.
 My heart nearly leapt out of my chest and I backed off, wiser than before.
 Fifty years of outdoor experiences have taught me a few things which I hope are worth sharing.
 Through this series, I offer you 50 tips to judge for yourself.
 This column, the fourth of five, focuses on backpacking.

 - Start easy and build up gradually.
 Hiking out for a single night will help you learn to make a longer trip more comfortable.
 Exercise before a backpacking trip, especially a long one.